codeamigo/docs/blog/2021-07-20-why-i-created-codeamigo.md

 tags: [codeamigo, about, education]
 ---

 I've applied to work at [Codecademy](https://www.codecademy.com/) three times, once in 2014, again in 2015, and most recently in 2020.
 I've been rejected all three times.
-A few weeks after the most recent rejection I decided to build my own version of Codecademy.
-I was living in Spain so I thought codeamigo would be a good name.
-Here's why I created [codeamigo.dev](https://codeamigo.dev) and what I've learned so far.
+I wanted to prove to myself I was capable of building something like it, so I decided to build my own version.
+I was living in Spain so I thought [codeamigo.dev](https://codeamigo.dev) would be a good name.
+Here's why I created it and what I've learned so far.

+## Why

 I love the interactive learning experience of Codecademy.
 Of all the mediums I've used to learn how to code, YouTube, blog posts, tutorials, etc., Codecademy always stood out.
 I loved feeling a sense of accomplishment after finishing a step or lesson, or reaching my streak goal for the week.
 When I was first learning to code, I visited Codecademy everyday.
 I wouldn't be a developer without it.

-What _bothered_ me about the platform was that I didn't know my teachers.
+What _bothered_ me about the platform was that I didn't know or connect with my teachers.
 I wanted to connect with members of my community and learn from them, instead of just digesting information from a black box.
 Watching [MKBHD](https://www.youtube.com/user/marquesbrownlee) on YouTube made this clear.
-I don't watch everyone of his videos because I'm interested in each and every piece of tech, I'm interested in him, and how he presents his material.
+I don't watch everyone of his videos because I'm interested in each piece of tech he reviews, I'm interested in him, and how he presents the material.

-I thought if I could bring that concept to coding lessons and tutorials people would be able to learn from and follow peers they liked learning from.
+I thought if I could bring that concept to coding lessons and tutorials people would be able to learn from and follow peers whose material they enjoyed.
 Building the platform was a lot of fun and quite challenging.

 ## Compiling Code on The Fly

 Without a doubt the most challenging aspect of building codeamigo.dev was the code compilation.
-There are not a ton of examples of it in the wild.
-In fact, [Amjad Masad](https://twitter.com/amasad), who built repl.it, also wrote the code for Codecademy.
+There are not a ton of examples out in the wild.
+In fact, [Amjad Masad](https://twitter.com/amasad), who built repl.it, also wrote the original code for Codecademy.
 Anyway, I decided to start with just languages the browser can understand natively, so HTML, CSS, and JS.
 [Ives Van Hoorne](https://twitter.com/compuives) and the [codesandbox](https://codesandbox.io) team were a great inspiration.

 ### Attempt 1: babel-standalone